datascienceanywhere/BusinessCard_NER_WebApp/README.md

 As are combining two major technologies to develop the project, for the sake of easy to understand we divide the course into several stage of development.

 Stage -1: We will setup the project by doing the necessary installations and requirements.

-Install Python
+- Install Python

-Install Dependencies
+- Install Dependencies

 Stage -2: We will do data preparation.
 That is we will extract text from images using Pytesseract and also do necessary cleaning.

-Gather Images
+- Gather Images

-Overview on Pytesseract
+- Overview on Pytesseract

-Extract Text from all Image
+- Extract Text from all Image

-Clean and Prepare text
+- Clean and Prepare text

 Stage -3: We will see how to label NER data using BIO tagging.

-Manually Labeling with BIO technique
+Manually Labeling with BIO technique,

-B - Beginning
+- **B** - Beginning

-I  -  Inside
+- **I**  -  Inside

-O - Outside
+- **O** - Outside

 Stage -4: We will further clean the text and preprocess the data for to train machine learning.

-Prepare Training Data for Spacy
+- Prepare Training Data for Spacy

-Convert data into spacy format
+- Convert data into spacy format

 Stage -5: With the preprocess data we will train the Named Entity model.

-Configuring NER Model
+- Configuring NER Model

-Train the model
+- Train the model

 Stage -6: We will predict the entitles using NER and model and create data pipeline for parsing text.

-Load Model
+- Load Model

-Render and Serve with Displacy
+- Render and Serve with Displacy

-Draw Bounding Box on Image
+- Draw Bounding Box on Image

-Parse Entitles from Text
+- Parse Entitles from Text

 Finally, we will put all together and create document scanner app.